SI Joint Separation

 As in any joint, fluid (edema) from the surrounding tissues, as well as from blood vessels within the joint, infiltrates the space between the sacrum and ilium and creates swelling, inflammation, and pain.

-One benefit of the edema is that it provides a cushion which keeps pressure off of the vessels and nerves within the joint.
+One benefit of the edema is that it provides a cushion that keeps pressure off of the vessels and nerves within the joint.
 But, the main benefit is stability, as explained below.

 Stress Maintained by Edema